thosgood/maths-dictionary/README.md

 - **just add a lot of english entries**

+- script to fill in all the missing languages with empty strings
 - **a way to inherit adjectives from another entry!**
     + **e.g. give a list of hashes of adjectives that "group" should inherit from "ring"**
 - language .json files should have LTR/RTL information